Kohmei358/kohmei358.github.io/content/featured/BoaW/index.md

 showInProjects: true
 ---

 An automated system to [discourage birds from congregating](https://www.capecod.com/newscenter/orleans-eversource-work-solve-cormorant-problem-cedar-pond/) on [Eversource's](https://www.eversource.com/) power lines.
-The drive train carries light and sound based deterrents and is able to operate for multiple days using a solar powered docking station.
+The drive train carries light and sound-based deterrents and is able to operate for multiple days using a solar-powered docking station.
 A web UI allows technicians to manage the fleet from anywhere.